Updated March 22, 2023

 With the simple example of Bar Chart creation, we tried to bring the method to create basic charts in QlikView.
 You can do much more than this, you can create any kind of chart as per your problem statement.
 As explained above, you just need to select the right chart to get the right information.
 For e.g., if you want to compare your business performance over the past years then you can select the Waterfall chart.
 Isn’t it amazing?
 Yes, it is!

 This is a guide to QlikView Charts.
-Here we discuss the Introduction to QlikView Charts along with Types and Benefits of QlikView Charts.
+Here we discuss the basic overview along with types and benefits of using QlikView Charts along with example.
 You can also go through our other suggested articles –